 Faustian Bargain Meaning

-The meaning of the idiomatic phrase “Faustian bargain” is to say that you would give up anything in trade for power, knowledge and/or wealth.
+The meaning of the common idiom “Faustian bargain” is to say that you would give up anything in trade for power, knowledge and/or wealth.

 Origin of this idiomatic expression